0xGval/solidity-learning/README.md

 - Each folder contains a `notes.md` summarizing what was learned.
 - Contracts are written for clarity and explanation, not production use.
-- This repo is primarily for education and experimentation.
+- This repo is primarily for education and experimentation

 ---

 ## License

 MIT License